yutong-it/hello-world/README.md

 # hello-world
 just a test repository
 Hi yutong
-the next important ting is to learn more knowledge
+the next important thing is to learn more knowledge